 Where Is Isiah Pacheco From?
-Exploring Chiefs RB’s Ethnicity, Background, and History
+A Look at the Chiefs RB’s Ethnicity, Background, and History

 Chiefs RB Isiah Pacheco may not get the same media attention as some of his teammates, so let's get to know him -- what's his ethnicity and background?

-The Kansas City Chiefs are on a quest for a first-ever Super Bowl three-peat, and RB Isiah Pacheco still figures to be an integral part of the quest to achieve that goal despite a multi-week absence due to a fractured fibula he suffered in Week 2.
+The Kansas City Chiefs were on a quest for a first-ever Super Bowl three-peat, and RB Isiah Pacheco was an integral part of the team despite a multi-week absence due to a fractured fibula he suffered in Week 2.

 After being drafted in the seventh round by the Chiefs in 2022, Pacheco has shown grit and a great deal of power as a rusher, while also showcasing an incredible ability to consistently shed defenders.